Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Methods

+To avoid any train--validation--test leakage, we implement these features in two stages.
+First, we train the direct DeBERTa value model described in Section~\ref{sec:direct} on the \emph{training} split only and then freeze its parameters.
+Second, we apply this frozen model once to all sentences in the train/validation/test splits and store its out-of-sample predictions $\hat{\mathbf{y}}_{s}$.

+When constructing $\mathbf{r}_s$ for the context-augmented models, we therefore always use: (i) the gold labels of $\mathbf{y}_{s-1}$ and $\mathbf{y}_{s-2}$ for sentences in the \emph{training} split, and (ii) the fixed out-of-sample predictions $\hat{\mathbf{y}}_{s-1}$ and $\hat{\mathbf{y}}_{s-2}$ produced by the frozen direct model for sentences in the \emph{validation} and \emph{test} splits.
+In particular, we never feed validation or test gold labels as inputs to any model; the test split is only used at evaluation time.

+The vector $\mathbf{r}_s$ is passed through a learned linear projection to 16 dimensions with a ReLU non-linearity and concatenated to the pooled DeBERTa representation.
+This branch is intended to capture short-range discourse patterns and recently mentioned values without substantially increasing sequence length or VRAM usage.

-\item \textbf{Psycholinguistic and moral lexica.} We derive sentence-level feature vectors from several established resources, including LIWC-22 (with and without linguistic categories), the extended Moral Foundations Dictionary, the Moral Judgment Discovery lexicon, the Schwartz value lexicon used in ValuesML, and general affective lexica such as NRC VAD, NRC EmoLex, NRC Emotion Intensity, and WorryWords.
-For each lexicon we aggregate word-level scores into counts or normalised scores, project them to a 128-dimensional embedding, and concatenate the resulting branches with the text representation.
-These features emphasise affective, stylistic, and explicitly moral cues, and are particularly aimed at improving rare values.
+\item \textbf{Psycholinguistic and moral lexica.} We derive sentence-level feature vectors from several established lexica that have been widely used in affective, moral, and political NLP.
+Concretely, we use: \begin{itemize} \item \textbf{LIWC-22} (English dictionary; psychological and linguistic categories) \citep{Pennebaker2015}; \item the \textbf{extended Moral Foundations Dictionary (eMFD)} \citep{Hopp2021}, which assigns words to Moral Foundations Theory categories (care/harm, fairness/cheating, etc.) with virtue/vice polarity; \item the \textbf{Moral Judgment Discovery (MJD) lexicon}, introduced alongside eMFD \citep{Hopp2021}, which associates words with fine-grained moral-judgment dimensions; \item the \textbf{Schwartz value lexicon} released with the ValuesML / ValueEval resources \citep{ValueEval24Zenodo}, mapping words and short phrases to refined Schwartz values; and \item general \textbf{affective lexica}, including NRC VAD, NRC EmoLex, NRC Emotion Intensity, and the WorryWords lexicon, which provide continuous scores for valence, arousal, dominance, and basic emotions. \end{itemize}